glycerine/rpc25519/README.md

 QUIC is probably most useful if ports are scarce.
-Since it also needs extra buffer tuning, it is unlikely to be a fast as TLS.
+Since it also needs extra buffer tuning, it is unlikely to be a fast as TLS over TCP.

 How to KYC or Know Your Clients
 ------------------------